segunak/bsmp-charlotte/calendar.md

   **Location:**{: .label .label-red } Microsoft Charlotte Office - [8050 Microsoft Way, Charlotte, NC 28273](https://maps.app.goo.gl/pY9B8E3K2aurFx6L8){: target="_blank"}.
   **What to Wear:**{: .label .label-green } Business casual attire, we want to look nice for the final day!
   **What to Bring:**{: .label .label-purple } Microsoft badge, laptop, and a backpack.
 You'll need to return your laptop, but you get to keep the badge!
   **What to Know:**{: .label .label-yellow } This is the last day of the program.
 We'll be sending things off with a bang and having you all present your group project work to a group of employees.
-We'll provide plenty instruction before the final day to help get you prepared.
+We'll provide plenty of instruction before the final day to help get you prepared.
 It'll be a grand send off!